MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/cachepolicy.md

 - Retention policy defines the extent of the queryable data in a table/database (specifically, `SoftDeletePeriod`).

-Thus, it is recommended to configure this policy to achieve the optimal balance between cost and performance based on the expected query pattern.
+It's recommended to configure this policy to achieve the optimal balance between cost and performance based on the expected query pattern.

-Here is a quick example:
+Example:
 * `SoftDeletePeriod` = 56d
 * `hot cache policy` = 28d